sematext/docs/docs/monitoring/inventory.md

 ## How does it Work?

-The [Sematext Agent](../agents/sematext-agent) keeps track of all changes done on the file system and displaying them in the Inventory Monitoring UI when installing, upgrading or removing packages on the host system, in a virtual machine or container with:
+The [Sematext Agent](../agents/sematext-agent) track of all changes done on the file system.
+Such changes are displayed in the Inventory Monitoring UI.
+Package installs, upgrades and removals are also captured.
+They are displayed as Events.
+The following types of packages are supported

-- Node.JS (when using NPM package manager)
+- Node.js (when using NPM package manager)
 - Python (when using PIP package manager)
 - DEB (for example, when using APT package manager)

-The Agent will periodically check the state of the packages and ship the information to Sematext Cloud ensuring the state of the packages is always up to date and visible.
+The Agent checks the state of packages on machines and containers where it's running to ensure all package info is up to date.

 ## Enabling Inventory Monitoring

-To enable inventory monitoring you need to adjust your `st-agent.yml` file located in the `/opt/spm/properties` directory and set the following section:
+To enable Inventory Monitoring you need to adjust your `st-agent.yml` file located in the `/opt/spm/properties` directory and set the following section:

 ```
 pkg: